Carrick A Rede

 Carrick a rede rope bridge

 Located around 8 miles from the Giants Causeway, along the Causeway coast, close to Ballintoy in Northern Ireland, Carrick a Rede Rope Bridge is a suspension bridge originally made from rope that links Carrick Island to the mainland.
+This unique Carrick a Rede connected feature highlights the dramatic link between the island and the cliffs, offering a memorable scenic experience.

 This site is on the world-famous Causeway Coast Route County Antrim, Northern Ireland and is maintained and owned by the conservation charity The National Trust.
 Nowadays, the bridge is open as a tourist attraction, with nearly half a million people crossing the rope bridge in 2019.

-The famous rope bridge Carrick-a-Rede in Northern Ireland is a must-visit for anyone in the area.
+The famous rope bridge Carrick-a-Rede in is a must-visit for anyone in the area.
 It offers breathtaking views and a thrilling height not for the faint-hearted.
 Located on the Causeway Coastal Route near Ballycastle, the bridge’s name comes from the Scottish Gaelic ‘Carraig-a-Rade’, meaning ‘The Rock in the Road.
 The bridge was named after fishermen who caught Atlantic salmon from the island in 1755.

 What is the Carrick a Rede rope bridge?